 - Environmental factors, such as poorly lit areas, stairs, recently polished or wet floors

-Family members like you can help lessen the chances of falling in your senior loved ones.
-You can make use of the following tips:
+You can help lessen the chances of falling in your senior loved ones by following the below mentioned Fall Prevention tips for seniors:

 - The home should be well-lit.
 This can help senior loved ones with poor eyesight see better and not trip while walking.